facebook/react-native-website/docs/headless-js-android.md

     @Override
     public void onReceive(final Context context, final Intent intent) {
         /**
-          This part will be called everytime network connection is changed e.g. Connected -> Not Connected
+          This part will be called every time network connection is changed e.g. Connected -> Not Connected
         **/
         if (!isAppOnForeground((context))) {